 I hadn’t been on a punt before.
 I didn’t even know what a punt was.
 Gondolas and other kinds of boats yes, but not punts.

 Punting tours on the river Cam are very popular in Cambridge.
 The tour guides take you along a beautiful stretch of the river where you see the College Backs surrounded by spacious lawns, intimate gardens, some of Cambridge’s finest buildings and bridges; while they tell you about the city’s fascinating history.
 There are shared chauffeured tours, self-hire punts for the more adventurous, and private punting tours.

 We decided to go on a shared chauffeured punting tour and we loved it.
 The trip along the College Backs is a lot of fun yet relaxing, beautiful and perfect for photography lovers.
 The following day we wanted to do it again but this time we decided to go on a private punting tour and we brought ‘aperitif’ with us.
 The experience was even better!

 Cambridge is a small yet lively city with restaurant options for all tastes, open-air markets with great street food and good nightlife.
 The city centre is where you need to walk around and find the food and vibe that makes you happy.

 Please feel free to write any comment, suggestion or ask questions in the comment section below.

-Read more travel tips here
+Read more travel tips from around the world here